wasabeef/datadog-to-github-issues/README.md

    - Verify GitHub Actions has `issues: write` permission
    - Check if branch protection rules are blocking the action

-## 🔒 Security & Privacy
+## Security & Privacy

-This action implements comprehensive data protection to ensure sensitive information is never exposed in GitHub Issues:
+The action automatically masks sensitive information in GitHub Issues:

 ### Automatically Masked Data